 Where Do Irish Setter Dogs Come From?

 The Irish Setter originated in Ireland during the 1700s.

 There is little information about their exact heritage, but it is believed that the breed developed by combining English Setters, Gordon Setters, Spaniels, and Pointers.

-Although famous for its red coat, early Irish Setter hunting dogs had a bicolor of red and white allowing them to be seen easily in the field.
+Although famous for its red coat, early Irish Red Setter hunting dogs were bicolored (red and white) allowing them to be seen easily in the field.
 The first entirely red Irish Setter dog emerged in Ireland during the 19th century.

-The first Irish Setter dog was imported to the USA in 1875, and three years later in 1878, the American Kennel Club accepted their first registration of the breed.
+The first Irish Red Setter dog was imported to the USA in 1875, and three years later in 1878, the American Kennel Club accepted their first registration of the breed.

 The Irish Setter quickly became one of the most popular breeds in the USA.